joaquincabezas/clip_is_awesome/README.md

 <!-- TOC --><a name="serving"></a>
 ## Serving

 When preparing the model for inference, we can experience a very smooth learning curve.
 We can start with a python file that executes the model as-is, and then take small steps towards a more efficient approach.
 In this repo we will be using [CLIP retrieval](https://github.com/rom1504/clip-retrieval) for batch inference and [NVIDIA Triton Inference Server](https://developer.nvidia.com/triton-inference-server) for online inference.
+For the online inference we will convert the model into ONNX and TensorRT, with reduced precision (FP16, INT8).
+Remember it's necessary to conduct benchmarking again when you modify the model.

 ### Tools for serving